Collective for Living Cinema: Relocation

 In the late 1980s, the Collective was forced to move from its 52 White Street location (due to legal and financial issues related to the building's certificate of occupancy and the NYC building codes for motion picture theaters) to a new space across the street.
 With rising costs and the gentrification of TriBeCa, and reductions in funding from the then-beleaguered National Endowment for the Arts and the New York State Council on the Arts, the Collective closed its doors in 1991, transferring much of its material to Anthology Film Archives.
 The last home of the Collective, at 41 White Street, was for some time The Flea Theater before they moved to their current location.

 Members

-Original founders included Ken Ross, Philip Weisman, Lushe Sacker, Mark Graff, Amy Halpern, Andrea Graff, Renée Shafransky.
+Original founders included Ken Ross, Philip Weisman, Lushe Sacker, Mark Graff, Andrea Graff.
 Many people affiliated with the Collective for Living Cinema were or have gone on to be quite influential in media, such the late Alf Bold, the former programmer of the Arsenal Kino in Berlin, Judith Shulevitz, the columnist for The New York Times and Slate, and John Sloss, the attorney and film producer who has produced more than 40 films, including Far From Heaven, Before Sunset, Personal Velocity, and The Fog of War.
-Others are noted artists such as the filmmaker Lizzie Borden, who very appropriately taught film editing at the Collective.
+Others are noted artists such as the filmmaker Lizzie Borden, who taught film editing at the Collective.
+In the late 1980s, Jack Walsh served as director.
+In its final years, Mark McElhatten was curator, Nancy Graham director, and Michael Andres administrator.
+Board members included Yvonne Rainer, John Sloss, Ira Deutchman, Richard Peña, Arthur Jafa, and Mary Filippo, among others.